Right now much of Canada is in a changing marketplace and we’re seeing the characteristic patterns that go with it.

 Selling an existing property first helps keep an offer to purchase the next property as clean, simple and attractive as possible.

 By eliminating the need for a condition to allow for the sale of an existing property, a buyer removes any fear their seller may have about holding up the sale for a prolonged period of time, or the very real chance that the condition may never be fulfilled.
-(Only 61% of properties listed for sale in 2016 actually sold!!!)
+(75% of properties listed for sale in 2018 actually sold!!!)

 Going in with a firm offer puts a buyer in a much better position to negotiate the sale as most sellers prefer a straight forward offer with a closing date they can work with.